 How it Works

-The Beekeeping Bootcamp series is comprised of 5 three-hour workshops throughout the year taught by Butterfly Pavilion Entomologist and knowledgeable beekeeper, Mario Padilla.
+The Beekeeping Bootcamp series is comprised of 5 three-hour workshops throughout the year taught by Butterfly Pavilion Target Species Manager and knowledgeable beekeeper, Lorna McCallister.
 You may either take the full series or select single sessions of your choice.

 Workshops include instruction and information in the classroom, followed by hands-on practice and observation in the apiary.
-Workshops will not include hives and beekeeping supplies, but will provide informational materials and supplies are available for purchase in Butterfly Pavilion’s Gift Shop.
+Workshops will not include hives and beekeeping supplies, but will provide informational materials and what knowledge on where to get supplies from.

 Full Series (includes all five workshops)